floragunncom/search-guard-docs/_content/_docs_roles_permissions/configuration_roles_permissions.md

         - CRUD
 ```

-### Dynamic index and tenant patterns: User attributes
+### Dynamic index, alias, data stream and tenant patterns: User attributes
 {: #user-attributes }

-Any authentication and authorization domain can provide additional user attributes that you can use for variable substitution in index patterns and [tenant patterns for Kibana multi-tenancy](../_docs_kibana/kibana_multitenancy.md#user-attributes).
+Any authentication and authorization domain can provide additional user attributes that you can use for variable substitution in index, alias, data stream patterns and [tenant patterns for Kibana multi-tenancy](../_docs_kibana/kibana_multitenancy.md#user-attributes).

 For this, the auth domains need to configure a mapping from attributes specific to the particular domain to Search Guard user attributes.
 See the documentation of the respective auth method for details and examples: